Elizabeth Holmes Might Claim Abusive Ex Destroyed Her ‘Capacity to Make Decisions’

 The controlling behavior allegedly included monitoring her texts, calls, and emails, “throwing hard, sharp objects at her; restricting her sleep, monitoring her movements” and taking credit for any success Holmes achieved.
 When Balwani grew unhappy with Holmes’ behavior, he allegedly “withdrew affection.”

-The behavior formed part of a “decade-long” cycle of abuse, filings said, which left her with post-traumatic stress.
+The behavior formed part of a “decade-long” cycle of abuse, filings said, which left her with post-traumatic stress, depression, and anxiety.

 Insider previously reported on the allegations.